What is a Contra Entry in Housing Societies Accounting?

-What is a Contra Entry?
+What is Contra Entry with Example?

 A contra entry is an accounting transaction where funds are transferred between two similar accounts.
 This usually involves cash and bank accounts or transactions between two bank accounts.
-The key to understanding what is contra entry in accounting lies in its dual nature: it simultaneously debits and credits two related accounts without impacting the financial position of the society.
+The key to understanding what a contra entry in accounting lies in its dual nature: it simultaneously debits and credits two related accounts without impacting the financial position of the society.

-For instance, let’s say you transfer funds from the society’s main bank account to a petty cash account for minor expenses.
+Contra Entry Example: Let’s say you transfer funds from the society’s main bank account to a petty cash account for minor expenses.
 Here, the cash account is debited, and the bank account is credited, but the total cash balance of the society remains the same.

 Contra Entry Examples